-Our Autism postgraduate certificate is designed to support your career progression, increase your subject knowledge and help you to make a direct difference to your school and students.
-Modules on offer will benefit you if you work in professional or voluntary education and training, and want to enhance your skills and knowledge.
+Our Autism PGCert is designed to support your career progression, increase your subject knowledge and help you to make a positive difference to the autistic individuals you support and your organisation.

-The Autism PGCert is a stand-alone qualification and counts as one-third of a master’s degree.
+The Autism PGCert is a stand-alone qualification and its 60 credits count as one-third of a master’s degree.